Westmorland and Cumberland Yeomanry: French Revolutionary and Napoleonic Wars

-All the Volunteer Cavalry were disbanded after the Treaty of Amiens, but the peace was shortlived, and on the resumption of war a new cavalry troop, the Cumberland Rangers, was raised on about 18 May 1803.
+All the Volunteer Cavalry were disbanded after the Treaty of Amiens, but the peace was short-lived, and on the resumption of war a new cavalry troop, the Cumberland Rangers, was raised on about 18 May 1803.
 The Eskdale Five Kirks and Cumberland Cavalry troops were reformed in 1806.

 19th century

 After Waterloo the main role for the Yeomanry was to suppress civil disorder (they were paid while on duty).
 In 1819 (the year of Peterloo) six independent troops of Westmorland Yeomanry Cavalry were raised at his own expense by Colonel the Hon Henry Lowther, MP.
 These were formed from 22 October 1819 across both Westmorland and Cumberland: